Gibberlings3/Skills-and-Abilities/README.md

 PERFECT SELF: The monk is no longer constrained by the trappings of time and becomes immune to Time Stop.

-### **Coming Soon** 1e Barbarian Skills (EEex Required)
+### **Coming Soon** 1e Barbarian Skills (EEex Recommended)

-Adds Detect Illusions, set natural snares (outdoor areas only) and Move Silently/Hide in Shadows (outdoor areas only) to the Barbarian kit.
+Add Set Natural Snares, allowing snares to be set in outdoor areas only.

+Hide in natural enviornments, allowing the barbarian to hide outdoors only (EEex required).

+Add Detect Illusions (three subcomponents):

+Add Detect Illusions as a thief (EEex required)

+Add Feral Senses (detect illusions as a spell like ability as a part of Barbarian Rage)

+Add Feral Senses (detect illusions thief ability as a part of Barbarian Rage)

-Option to remove barbarian rage (as 1e barbarian did not have rage).
+Remove Rage (the 1e barbarian does not have rage)

-Option to incorporate detect illusions into barbarian rage (as feral senses).

 ### Add New Paladin Abilities